Pumpkin Scones with Espresso Icing

 2. Using a medium bowl, combine pumpkin puree, whole milk and vanilla.
 Put the bowl in the refrigerator to keep cold.

-6. After scones have cooled for 20 minutes, time to make the espresso icing.
-Using a small sauce pan on low heat, melt butter along with the whole milk.
-Whisk in vanilla extract and salt.
+6. For the espresso icing: using a small sauce pan on low heat, melt butter.
+Whisk in milk, vanilla extract and salt.
 Whisk in the instant espresso.
-Whisk in powdered sugar until combined.
-Using a flat rubber spatula, work quickly while the icing is still hot, drizzle and spread the icing evenly over the scones.
+Whisk in powdered sugar until very well combined.
+Working quickly while the icing is still hot, drizzle and spread the icing with a flat rubber spatula over the scones.